megawubs/ROBIN-JSP/README.md

 ROBIN-JSP
 =============

 Use **ROBIN-JSP** to set additional settings for the ROBIN tab on your site.
-[ROBIN](http://robinhq.com)is the all-in-one customer service solution.
+[ROBIN](http://robinhq.com) is the all-in-one customer service solution.
 The ROBIN-JSP library is not officially supported (or developed) by ROBIN.

 ## Installation